josefastoisser/sparks_of_tabular_reasoning/evaluation/README.md

 and put them into the 'data' folder.

-Here we show how to run evals for Qwen/Qwen2.5-14B-Instruct model.
-After installing, you can run the serving script which log to `output.log`:
+Then run the model serving script which log to `output.log`:

 ```
 HF_TOKEN=xyz sh serve_vllm.sh